KaifArslan/reservation-system/README.md

 - Restaurant can have their own landing page and add a link with their Id to the common reservation page the server is providing.
 - ~ http://localhost:8080/reserve.html?restaurantId= 'your restaurant Id'.

-## Login And Registration
+## 🔐 Login And Registration
-For accessing Restaurant Admin Page, User need to Login or Register.
+To access the Restaurant Admin Page, users must login or register.
 <img width="1919" height="907" alt="Screenshot 2025-12-10 180131" src="https://github.com/user-attachments/assets/d6e4d22a-2d3d-4ffb-a408-2d68b64a5fc7" />
 <img width="1919" height="915" alt="Screenshot 2025-12-10 180146" src="https://github.com/user-attachments/assets/9e639886-3227-4ec4-9234-b09b7b5389c5" />